EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 ### Submission

-The deadline for assignment is: __6.00 AM on December 1st__
+The deadline for assignment is: 6.00 AM on December 1st.

+_Due to conflicting timelines, a deadline extension has been granted for a few colleges.
+Please refer to the notice from your placement team for the actual deadline.
+The evaluation happens on a rolling basis.
+So, if you finish and submit early you, you will have a definite advantage._

 To submit the assignment, you need to submit 2 files:

 1. A zip file containing all your code with the name "Your Name.zip".
+The zip file should yield a "Your Name" folder containing all the code.
 Please make sure your codebase contains a _README.md_ in the root folder which gives step by step instructions to run and preview your code.
 The zip file with your code has to be named in the format "Your Name.zip".
 DO NOT add further any extra words like Final or ' -2' etc. There is an automated system that picks up your assignment and categorizes it for evaluation.
 So please follow the instructions precisely.

 2. A screen recording demo of your work in action.
 This demo file has to be named in the format "Your Name.mp4" (or whatever file extension) Please do not put the recording file inside the zip.
 The demo should show the live demo clearly showcasing all the functionality.
 You need not explain the code in the demo video.